Whether you are stopping by for a Sunday morning Worship Service or checking us out online, here are a few things to know about First Parish.

 To learn more, visit the rest of our website (currently undergoing revision) and Facebook page.
 Also feel free to contact:

-• Pastor Deborah by email: pastordeborah@fpc-ucc.org, or
+• Rev. Bob Fellows by email: pastor@fpc-ucc.org, or

-• Office Manager Suzanne Finocchiaro by email (officemgr@fpc-ucc.org) or phone (603-434-0628).
+• Office Manager by email (officemgr@fpc-ucc.org) or phone (603-434-0628).